 - The NWSA has direct headcount of 56 positions.
-Salaries are expected to increase by 3%. - Major operating expenses include construction of non-NWSA owned infrastructure needed for the development of Terminal 5, and ongoing maintenance of terminal paving, bulkheads and fender systems.

-Depreciation for licensed assets at the time of the formation of the NWSA will remain on the books of the home ports.
-Depreciation of any new investments that are jointly funded will be charged against the NWSA.
+Salaries are expected to increase by 3% - Major operating expenses include construction of non-NWSA owned infrastructure needed for the development of Terminal 5, and ongoing maintenance of terminal paving, bulkheads and fender systems - Depreciation for licensed assets at the time of the formation of the NWSA will remain on the books of the home ports.
+Depreciation of any new investments that are jointly funded will be charged against the NWSA either by direct charge or purchased services through Inter-local Agreements.